The hull is the portion of your boat that rides both in and on top of the water.

 A powerboat is often referred to as a motorboat or a speedboat, this is a boat that is powered by an engine, rather than by wind and sails.

-A lot of these boats are often fitted with inboard engines, others will have an outboard motor installed on the rear.
+A lot of these boats are often fitted with inboard engines (tell here if your engine is cracked), others will have an outboard motor installed on the rear.

 Some powerboats have a hybrid outboard engine as well.